|St. Nicholas of Flüe|

 or "Brother Klaus"

 Nicholas was a heroic Swiss soldier.
-He was married and had ten children, too.
 During times of peace, he worked for his governor.
 People thought Nicholas would make a good governor, too, but he kept refusing to take the office.
 When he was 50, he and his wife agreed that he should live as a hermit and devote all his time to praying to God.
 For 19 years, his only food was the Holy Eucharist.
-But he wasn’t alone much.
-People still came to him for advice and help.
+But people still came to him for advice and help.
 Once he stopped a civil war in Switzerland, just by dictating an agreement that both sides were happy to sign.